Keep Up With McLean!

 For over 20 years, Appleton has provided comprehensive diagnosis, treatment, and rehabilitative care for adults ages 18 and over with serious and persistent psychiatric conditions.
 We provide personalized care that helps individuals understand, accept, and effectively manage their illnesses and symptoms.

-The average length of stay at Appleton is between two to three months, however, some may benefit from longer periods of treatment when clinically indicated.
+The average length of stay at Appleton is minimum three months, however, some may benefit from longer periods of treatment when clinically indicated.

 Located on McLean’s campus in Belmont, Massachusetts, our residential program is one of only a few in the country specifically developed for people with psychotic disorders that is also on the grounds of a psychiatric hospital.
 Patients benefit from access to McLean’s full continuum of services and world-renowned physicians and psychologists who provide assessment, consultation, testing, and talk therapy.